xtdb/xtdb/docs/mvp.md

 + Rules in queries are not well tested.
 + Nested expressions in queries are not well tested.
-+ Join order is not necessarily calculated correctly for all queries, which can lead to wrong or no results.
 + Point in time semantics when writing in the past.
 + Documents requires `:crux.db/id` which removes ability to share versions across entities.
 Needs analysis.